ncbi/rapt/wiki/In-depth Documentation and Examples.md

 ./run_rapt_gcp.sh submitfastq gs://ncbi-rapt-scratch2/SRR3496277_frag.mapped.fastq -b gs://ncbi-rapt-scratch2 --label wl_fastq_frag_test --organism "Mycoplasma pirum" --strain "ATCC 25960"
 ```

-Please note that the quotes are required for the orgasim and strain options.
+Please note that the quotes are required for the organism and strain options.

 Here is an example of using a file in your instance.
 ```bash